lab11/gateway/software/lora-signpost-gateway/README.md

-Gateway - Signpost - MQTT
+Lora - Signpost - MQTT
 =======================

-This takes internal buffers on the signpost topic and publishes them back as formatted json
+This takes data from CMUs lora data stream and publishes it on mqtt at the appropriate topic